MJKWoolnough/gedcom/README.md

 type YearGreg string
 ```

-YearGreg is a GEDCOM base type
+YearGreg is a GEDCOM base type.